Guru Ram Das: Life as an orphan in Basarke

 His grandmother took him to her village, Basarke, Jetha lived there for five years.
 Basarke also happened to coincidentally be the ancestral village of Guru Amar Das.
 Jetha's grandmother was a destitute lady who faced troubles raising the three orphaned siblings.
+Prior to becoming a teenager, Ram Das learnt shlokas and mantras and the Vedas and Upanishads, but was left spiritually disastified.

 Jetha sold boiled grams, boiled black chickpeas (known as ghugaian), and boiled wheat in the local market square of Basarke to earn a living at the age of around nine.
 Jetha would sometimes encounter holy-men whilst he was out-and-about working who he would share his provisions of food produce with free-of-cost, being reprimanded by his grandmother for doing so.
 It is said that when Amar Das just so happened to be visiting Basarke, he came across the young Jetha.
 Traits that Amar Das saw in the young Jetha that made him take a liking to him was that he was supporting his elderly grandmother at a young age and he lived a deeply spiritual life.
 Amar Das would meet with Jetha many times in this manner.
 However, one time when Amar Das was visiting Basarke, he would leave next for Khadur, where his guru, Angad, was based out of.
 Jetha decided to also make the journey to Khadur.

 Staying in Khadur and Goindwal

 Amar Das was then living at Khadur at the sangat (religious congregation) of Guru Angad.
 Jetha went to Khadur in 1546, attended Guru Angad's sangats, and developed a great liking for the Guru and Amar Das.
 He frequently partook in the local langar of Khadur.
 Bhai Jetha spent a lot of his time hawking and selling baklian (boiled corn) when he stayed at Khadur to generate an income for himself.
 Guru Amar Das eventually visited Basarke again and returned to Goindwal with Bhai Jetha in his company.
 When Guru Amar Das settled at Goindwal in 1552, Jetha also moved to the new township, and spent most of his time at the guru's durbar (court).
 One of the activities that Jetha was responsible for at Goindwal was ensuring the utensils used in the langar were cleaned, which he cleaned himself.
 He was also assigned the role of serving drinking water in the langar, and had been given additional duties related to the pangat.
-Additionally, he helped with digging work to assist with the construction of a water tank.
+Additionally, he helped with digging work to assist with the construction of a water tank, the Baoli Sahib.
 He spent time with Guru Amar Das by accompanying him on religious pilgrimages.
 Under the patronage of Guru Amar Das, Bhai Jetha was educated in North Indian musical tradition.